CenturyLinkCloud/PublicKB/Managed Services/managed-operating-system-frequently-asked-questions.md

 </ul>

 <p><strong>Q:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Is there anything that I cannot do in the Control Portal with a managed VM?</strong></p>
 <p>A:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A managed virtual machine cannot be cloned, archived, or converted to a template.
-Also, the "time to live" option is not available when creating a new managed server.</p>
+Also, the "time to live" option is not available when creating a new managed server.
+At this time, you cannot create a managed server within a Cloud Blueprint.</p>

 <p><strong>Q:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How do I log into my server?</strong>
 </p>